 - other tests include bronchial challenge test (give you something to try to trigger your asthma)

-There are people with cough as the only symptom, spirometry in this case is even more important for the diagnosis.
+There are people with cough as the only symptom.
+In this case, spirometry is even more important for diagnosis.
 However, a normal spirometry test does not mean you have no asthma.

 Allergic conjunctivitis (Sensitive Eyes)